Where to Cut Your Own Christmas Tree

 15899 Kennedy Rd, Stouffville, ON

-Wander through 20 acres of plantation in secluded rolling hills and pick your tree from a large selection.
+Kennedy Farm has the best selection of trees this year.
+Wander through 20 acres of plantation in secluded rolling hills and pick your tree from a large variety.
 Warm up around the bonfire and enjoy hot chocolate and snacks from the old barn kitchen.
+More

 Horton's Home Farm